 How to make New York Strip Roast

-- Heat oil in a pan over medium-high heat.
+- Heat oil in a large pan over medium-high heat.
+Preheat the oven to 325 degrees Fahrenheit.

-- Stir together mustard, garlic, rosemary, and thyme.
+- Meanwhile, combine the mustard, garlic, and herbs.

-- Spread the mixture all over the beef and place fat side up in a baking pan.
+- Spread this herb paste mixture over the roast and place fat side up in a baking pan or roasting pan.

 - Slice the roast and serve warm or cold.